lhochsz/Simone/README.md

 ## Overview
 For Project 1, I created a Simon game.
 But instead of Simon, Simone tells you what to do!

 Simone is a one-player game.
 When the player comes to the site, he or she sees a game board and a start button.
 Once the player hits the start button, the game lights up a random button.
 The player must remember which button lit up and click it.
-The game then re-lights the first button again, followed by another random button.
-The user then must click the sequence in the right order as once more random buttons light up each round.
+The game then re-lights the first button, followed by another random button.
+The user then must click the sequence in the right order as one more additional random button lights up each round.
-The game ends when the user clicks an incorrect button in the sequence The user then has the option to restart the game from round one again.
-The game will produce a completely different sequence each game.
+The game ends when the user clicks an incorrect button in the sequence.
+The user then has the option to restart the game from round one again.
+The game will produce a completely different random sequence each game.

 Live site: [Simone] (https://lhochsz.github.io/Simone/)